geoffscott/dev-env-base/README.md

 This will take you to Google Compute Engine and show the starting VM Instance that will run the development environment

-## Usage
+## Setup SSH Keys

+1. Install gcloud SDK on a local machine (only needed for step #6) https://gist.github.com/marcwjj/d86bc137a302b50d8c0f1b5af5fd19d5
+2. SSH into remote instance using gcloud command to generate an SSH key pair and associate the public key with your account
+3. Test your keys by connecting to the instance

 ssh to the running image
 reconnect to existing session using tmux

-## Managing SSH Keys

-To make things a little more interesting, I'm trying to setup my environment so that I can access it remotely via SSH from any device.
-So far, the only challenge I can find is generating and managing SSH keys.
-This is easy if you start with a Linux, Mac, or Windows machine, but I'm trying to do this from a Chrome OS machine without using Chrome OS's built-in Linux OS.

-To generate and manage SSH keys:

-* Termius is an SSH client that runs on multiple platforms, but it requires Chrome OS Linux to be enabled.
-It allows you to generate SSH keys and the commercial version securely synchronizes them across devices.
-* Userify is a cloud platform provider that allows you to generate and manage SSH keys.
-Appears to be legit, but not sure how secure it is.
-Needs a separate SSH client.
-*

 ## Install Termius on Chrome OS

 You can download and install the Android app on Chrome OS, but it doesn't appear to fully work.
-Instructions
+Instead, enable Linux and install the .deb version.

 * enable Linux
 * open terminal
 $ wget https://www.termius.com/download/linux/Termius.deb
 $ sudo apt install ./Termius.deb
 $ termius-app

+Import the private SSH key generated above into Termius Create an Identity
+Create a Host